 By default, the increasing (delayed) intervals are set as follows: 10 minutes, 1 hour, 3 hours, 12 hours, 24 hours, Stop scenario execution.

-Imagine, your scenario contains the Watch photos and videos module from the Picasa package.
-The Picasa service is, however, unavailable for 30 minutes due to maintenance.
-When Integromat starts the scenario, Picasa is unavailable.
+Imagine, your scenario contains the Google Photos trigger Watch photos and videos.
+The Google Photos service is, however, unavailable for 30 minutes due to maintenance.
+When Integromat starts the scenario, Google Photos is unavailable.
 The scenario is stopped and started again after 10 minutes.
 As the service failure persists, Integromat is still unable to get information about new photos.
 Next run of the scenario starts after 1 hour.
-The Picasa service is already available and the scenario runs as expected.
+The Google Photos service is already available and the scenario runs as expected.

 A data error is generated when an item is incorrectly mapped and does not pass through a validation performed on the Integromat side or on the side of the third-party service being used.